Whether you’re relocating to the booming metropolis of Budapest, to Eger, or one of the charming country villages, we have the experience to do so.

 It’s easy to get started - all you have to do is contact Bishop’s Move so that we can arrange your free moving house survey.
-After this, we can send out one of our experienced international moving consultants who will visit you at your home.
+After this, we will send out one of our experienced international moving consultants to visit you at home.
 They will walk you through every step of the process, answer any questions you may have and evaluate the size of your move.
 Then we will be able to provide you with a custom quote for your move.
-Then we can agree on a date for your move and begin the exciting process with you.
+Once accepted, we can agree on a date for your move and begin the exciting process with you.

 Quality of Life

 Hungary is known to have a better than average work-life balance, and an average employment rate.

 Universal healthcare is free and of a strong standard and the infrastructure has been greatly improved in recent years.
 Maternity leave benefits are also better than in many other countries, as mothers are given full pay for the first six months of leave, then only slightly reduced for up to six months.
 As with any country, there are pros and cons - but for the most part, the vast majority of people living in Hungary are happy with their quality of life.